askap-vast/vast-pipeline/README.md

 ### Initialise a Pipeline Run
 In order to process the images in the pipeline, you must create/initialise a pipeline run first.

-The pipeline run creation is run using `initpiperun` django command, which requires a pipeline run folder.
+The pipeline run creation is done using the `initpiperun` django command, which requires a pipeline run folder.
 The command creates a folder with the pipeline run name under the settings `PROJECT_WORKING_DIR` defined in [settings](./webinterface/settings.template.py).

 ```bash
 (pipeline_env)$: ./manage.py initpiperun --help